• Skip to primary navigation

 hardboiled eggs in a bowl of iced water

-• With a slotted spoon, remove eggs and transfer to a bowl of iced water.
+• With a slotted spoon, remove the eggs and transfer them to a bowl of iced water.
+Allow the eggs to cool sufficiently so they’ll contract slightly in the shell, making them easier to peel.

-• Gently tap the egg on the counter to crack and roll it with your hands to loosen the shell.
-Start peeling at the largest end of the end, making sure to peel away the thin membrane surrounding the egg white.
+• Gently tap the egg on the counter to crack it, then roll it between your hands to loosen the shell.
+Start peeling at the largest end of the egg, making sure to peel away the thin membrane surrounding the egg white.

-• Lightly dredge the eggs in flour before wrapping them in the sausage to help the meat cling better.
-Ensure no gap in the meat coating keeps the oil from seeping into eggs.
+• Pat the eggs dry, then lightly dredge them in flour before wrapping them with the sausage to help the meat cling better.
+Ensure there are no gaps in the meat coating, which keeps oil from seeping into the eggs.

 Three cooking methods

 • Stovetop– I find this method brings the best crispiness.
-Heat about 3 inches deep oil in a deep pan to an optimal temperature of 350 F to 375 F. Carefully add the prepared eggs and deep-fry for about 5 to 6 minutes or until golden and crispy, and a thermometer inserted in the center reads 145 F. Do not overcrowd the pan and cook in batches as needed to prevent the temperature from plummeting.
-Clean the oil and skim off any stray breading or pieces before adding the next batch to keep it from burning.
+Heat about 3 inches of oil in a deep pan to an optimal temperature of 350 F to 375 F. Carefully add the prepared eggs and deep-fry for about 5 to 6 minutes or until golden and crispy, and a thermometer inserted in the center reads 145 F. Do not overcrowd the pan and cook in batches as needed to prevent the temperature from plummeting.
+Clean the oil and skim off any stray breadcrumbs or pieces before adding the next batch to prevent burning.

 Fun variation

-Want a genuinely bite-size appetizer?
+Want a genuinely bite-sized appetizer?
 Substitute quail eggs!
-They require a bit more work, but they’re super fun to serve at parties with different dipping sauces.
+They require a bit more work, but they’re super fun to serve at parties with a variety of dipping sauces.

 Serving suggestions